Best Long Lasting Dog Chews to Keep Your Dog Busy

 Chewing.
 Every dog’s favourite pastime.
 For some dogs, anything that fits in their mouth is considered food, but that doesn’t make it safe or healthy.
 Finding the best chew for dogs can offer a number of benefits to their health and well-being.

 Many dogs are avid chewers, and finding a chew that will keep your dog busy for a long time and that he will love is almost impossible.
-And with so many chew options to "chews" from, it can be tricky.
+And with so many options to choose from, it can be tricky.

 Different types of chews all serve important purposes: helping with dental health, keeping your dog busy chewing, supplying natural minerals for bone and joint health, and more.